Hun Sen

 Hun Sen rose to the premiership in January 1985 when the one-party National Assembly appointed him to succeed Chan Sy, who had died in office in December 1984.
-He held the position until the 1993 UN-backed elections which resulted in a hung parliament, with opposition party FUNCINPEC winning the majority of votes.
+He held the position until the 1993 UN-backed elections which resulted in a hung parliament, with the monarchist opposition party FUNCINPEC winning the majority of votes.
 Hun Sen refused to accept the result.
 After negotiations with FUNCINPEC, Norodom Ranariddh and Hun Sen agreed to simultaneously serve as First and Second Prime Minister, until the coalition broke down and Sen orchestrated a coup d'état in 1997 which toppled Ranariddh.
 Between 1998 and 2023, Hun Sen led the CPP to consecutive and often contentious election victories, overseeing rapid economic growth and development, but also corruption, deforestation and human rights violations.
 In 2013, Hun Sen and the CPP were reelected with a significantly reduced majority amidst a resurgent opposition.
 Allegations of voter fraud and irregularities led to unprecedented anti-government protests.
 In 2018, he was elected to a sixth and final term in a largely unopposed poll after the Supreme Court dissolved the main opposition party, with the CPP winning every seat in the National Assembly.
 He led the country during the onset of the COVID-19 pandemic and Cambodia's third chairmanship of ASEAN; and, after the 2023 election formally announced his resignation as prime minister in favour of his son, Hun Manet.
 He remains as party leader and in 2024, was appointed president of the Senate, ensuring his continued influence over the country's politics.